If you’ve landed here, you probably want to know more about the denims that our jeans are created from.

 Orta 12oz Indigo Selvedge Denim

-This fabric is nearly identical to our Orta 14oz Indigo Selvedge Denim, but a few ounces lighter.
-This results in a denim that fades in a similar way, but at a lighter weight.
-This denim also has a lower starch content, so it softens up quickly – perfect for summer wear.
+This fabric is nearly identical to our Orta 14oz Indigo Selvedge Denim, but a couple ounces lighter.
+This results in a denim that fades in a similar way, but at a lighter weight, great for you in hotter climates or get down to some sweaty work.
+This denim also has a lower starch content, so it softens up quickly.
+Unfortunately this fabric is now unavailable, so we have only a small amount of remaning E5’s left.

 What is non-selvedge denim?

 Non-selvedge denim is woven on modern projectile looms, which gained popularity in the 1960s.
 Projectile looms can weave multiple meters width of denim at one time, and do so very fast.
 Weaving at high speed means that the denim does not finish it’s own edge, and therefore is not “self edge” or selvedge.
-This results in a denim that offers fantastic price to quality ratio for the customer.
-Denimheads often raise their noses at any denim that is non-selvedge, but there are some non-selvedge gems out there.
+This results in a denim that offers fantastic price-to-quality ratio for the customer.
+Denimheads often raise their noses at any denim that is non-selvedge, but there are some non-selvedge gems out there – it also means you can do innovative things as you’re not restrained by the loom.
 We think we’ve found a few truly lovely non-selvedge denims and are proud to include them in our collection.
-Each one has special reasons why we chose to work with it.
+Each one has special reasons why we choose to work with it.

 What non-selvedge denims do we use?

 This denim is understated upon first view, but gets better with age.
 When raw, the denim is very crunchy and substantial.
 Upon a single wash, the grey cast in the denim washes away, revealing brighter indigo tones.
 The denim is also full of neppy (snowflake) and slubby (vertical streak) texture.
-The natural weft threads result in a vintage look to the denim upon heavy wear.
-Since this is a non-selvedge denim, we finish it with a tailoring detail — a white piping edge.
+The natural weft threads result in a vintage look to the denim upon heavy wear, which you can see in Greg’s jeans over on our Denim Repairs: Fades and Fixes Gallery.
+Since this is a non-selvedge denim, we finish it with a tailoring detail — a white piping edge (also known as a Hong Kong seam).

 The same denim after a single rinse:

-What a luxurious denim!
-At 14oz, it’s a very substantial fabric.
+This is a luxe denim.
+At 14oz, it’s a substantial fabric for a jacket, but one that allow movement.
 The denim has both an indigo warp and weft, which results in a very rich, very dark fabric.
-The warp and weft threads also are each dipped a different number of times in indigo, which results in a darker exterior, and a lighter interior.
+The warp and weft threads are each dipped a different number of times in indigo, which results in a darker exterior, and a lighter interior – a tricky process, ensuring that the dye reaches all of the nooks and crannies without too much saturation.
 With this much indigo, we chose to give our E17 jacket one rinse to keep your favourite white garments from turning blue.
 With wear, this fabric develops even more texture, with slubiness peaking through the dark indigo.

 Jacket with this denim: